Topics

 Surgeries on early-stage cataracts tend to have better outcomes—and less expensive prices—than mature cataracts.
 The price also depends on whether the condition is in one or both eyes.

 Cataracts are surgically removed by a veterinary ophthalmologist using a technique called phacoemulsification to break up and remove the cloudy lens from the eye.
 In some cases, the lens is removed through a larger incision, known as a lens extraction.
-The surgeon then replaces the lens with an artificial lens that provides clearer vision.

 Unfortunately, not all dogs with cataracts are suitable for surgery.
 If your pup has a pre-existing eye condition, such as retinal degeneration or glaucoma, surgery might not be a viable option for them.

-What to expect with cataract surgery
+What to expect with dog cataract surgery

 Knowing what to expect on the day of the surgery can soothe surgical jitters for both you and your pet.
 Here’s what you should know for the upcoming big day.

 • Your pet probably shouldn’t eat at night.
 Your vet will give you detailed instructions on feeding your dog leading up to the morning of surgery, as they usually need to fast for a certain amount of time the day before.
+Dogs with diabetes may require a reduction in their insulin dose the morning of surgery.
+Be sure to ask your vet about any changes to your pet’s routine.

 • Pre-surgery testing.
 Before surgery begins, your veterinarian will run a variety of tests to check for issues such as glaucoma, uveitis, and luxation or a rupture of the lens, along with an electroretinogram (ERG) to confirm that your dog’s retina is working properly.